dbhynds/componentizer/readme.md

 Components\build($custom_order);
 ```

-To view available component slugs, go to "Settings > Componentizer" and look at the section labelled "Component Files"
+To view available component slugs, go to "Appearance > Componentizer" and look at the section labelled "Component Files"

 ### Specify a Custom Suffix
 Suffixes get appended to the base template to locate the appropriate component according to the template hierarchy.
 However, a custom suffix(es) can be designated.